ministryofjustice/security-guidance/standards/hosting-platforms.md

 DNS query logs must be created and forwarded.

-* a. client IP address
+* a: client IP address
-* b. query
+* b: query
-* c. query response content including
+* c: query response content including
     * 1: returned record(s) or NXDOMAIN
     * 2: authoritative nameserver
-* d. query response code
+* d: query response code
-* e. zone and/or view identifier (if local zone response and/or multiview)
+* e: zone and/or view identifier (if local zone response and/or multiview)

 This remains true for where nodes (for example, servers) may bypass internal DNS services.